jnand/cortland-guide/pages/ids.md

 Monitoring
 ------------

-There a number of builtin tools for monitoring processes, file io, and network activity in macOS.
+There are a number of built-in tools for monitoring processes, file io, and network activity in macOS.

 - View launch daemons, `❯ sudo launchctl list`
 - List running processes, `❯ ps -ef`